SpyglassMC/Spyglass/README.md

 ## Semantic Highlighting

-Nope.
-I follow the spirit of [no code](https://github.com/kelseyhightower/nocode) project so I wrote no code about semantic coloring.
-There won't be any issues about it, yah!
+All command arguments can be colored semantically.
+You can see #308 for a detailed list of all semantic token types and modifiers used by DHP if you are interested in.

-Just joking.
-Semantic highlighting will be implemented whenever https://github.com/microsoft/vscode-languageserver-node/pull/367 is resolved.
-Before that, I recommend to use [Arcensoth](https://github.com/Arcensoth)'s [language-mcfunction](https://marketplace.visualstudio.com/items?itemName=arcensoth.language-mcfunction) extension.
-All the screenshots below are taken with both mine and Arcensoth's extension enabled.
+All the screenshots below are taken with both DHP and [Arcensoth](https://github.com/Arcensoth)'s [language-mcfunction](https://marketplace.visualstudio.com/items?itemName=arcensoth.language-mcfunction) extension enabled.

 ## Signature Information